| Career Café

 | Individual consultations and coaching

 An opportunity for doctoral and postdoc researchers from all UNIL faculties to review their current situation and how they could imagine their next career steps.
 The workshop builds on an initial reflection on your current strengths and resources and with that as a base, supports you in exploring where and how you might reconfigure/re-imagine your research interests in all the possible paths towards positive impact beyond the academic career.
-Along the way, you will have the opportunity to meet and learn from UNIL doctorate holders who have gone on to careers in different sectors.
+Along the way, you will have the opportunity to meet and learn from UNIL doctorate holders who have gone on to careers in different sectors during a working lunch.

 The goal throughout is to remain open, positive and inclusive, to support all participants – no matter their academic background.
 Participants will be encouraged to take into account all aspects of their strengths and experience – their scientific research, their side-projects, their parallel interests – and to think a little out of the box to understand how their expertise and interests could be reconfigured in different contexts.